outsider987/Aha_Frontend/README.md

 ## Introduce tech:

 - language: typescript
-- Css frame work: tailwndcss
+- Css frame work: tailwindcss
 - State manage : use context api to do similar redux toolkit constructure, in the team work I think redux more better
 - Svg modulize that you could change color and size
 - webpack to package